lephleg/nano-node-docker/readme.md

 This will build and deploy the following containers on your Docker host:

 * **nano-node** -- This is the official NANO node created from the official Docker Image (RPC is enabled but not publicly accessible)
-* **nano-monitor** -- This is the popular NANO Node Monitor PHP application built with a custom image containing: PHP7.2, Nginx, Composer & Supervisor.
+* **nano-node-monitor** -- This is the popular NANO Node Monitor PHP application built with a custom image containing: PHP7.2, Nginx, Composer & Supervisor.

 #### **Directory Structure**
 ```